Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - Beacon.rst

 -  iOS: https://apps.apple.com/us/app/lightblue/id557428110

-Open the example, ``“Files” → “Examples” → “AmebaBLE” → “BLEBeacon”``
+Open the example, ``"Files" → "Examples" → "AmebaBLE" → "BLEBeacon"``

 |image01|

 Upload the code and press the reset button on Ameba once the upload is finished.